pwitvoet/mess/scripting system.md

     - Returns the given flags value, but with the specified flag enabled or disabled.
 If `set` is `0`, the flag will be disabled.
     - If the `flags` argument is omitted, then the value of the `spawnflags` attribute of the parent entity is used as `flags`.
     - If the `set` argument is omitted, then it is set to 1 (which will enable the flag).

+### Type conversion:
+Conversion between strings, numbers and vectors can be done with the following functions.

+- `none|number num(any value)`
+    - Converts the given value to a number.
+If the value is already a number, then it is returned directly.
+If the value is a vector, then the first number is returned, or `none` if the vector is empty.
+If the value is a string, then it is parsed and the resulting number is returned, or `none` if parsing failed.
+For any other value, `none` is returned.
+- `none|vector vec(any value)`
+    - Converts the given value to a number.
+If the value is already a vector, then it is returned directly.
+If the value is a number, then a vector of length 1 is returned, containing that number.
+If the value is a string, then it is parsed and the resulting vector is returned, or `none` if parsing failed (the expected format is a sequence of numbers, separated by spaces: `vec('1 2 3')` returns the vector `[1, 2, 3]`).
+For any other value, `none` is returned.
+- `string str(any value)`
+    - Returns the string representation of the given value.
+Note that `value + ''` produces the same result.

 ### Globals:
 Global variables can be used to 'communicate' between instances.
 This is useful when templates contain parts that should be shared across instances - think of multiple buttons that target the same `game_counter` or `multisource`.
 Global state can make things more difficult to manage however, so try not to overuse these functions.